rrwabina/PhD-Literature/02 Clinical Contrastive Learning.md

 ### Problem Statement
 - Existing Contrastive Learning models are challenged by the cross-anatomy domain shift due to the different appearance and even imaging modalities from the target modalities.
 ### Clinical Motivations
+- CNN models require a large amount of manual annotations for training images, which is highly timely-consuming and labor-intensive to collect.
+Therefore, it is desirable to reduce manual annotations for model training while maintaining the segmentation performance.

 - CNNs have achieved remarkable progress in medical image segmenation.
 However, **it requires a large amount of manual annotations for training images, which is highly time-consuming and labor-intensive to collect**.
 Therefore, the authors desired to reduce the manual annotations using Semi-Supervised Learning, as it only requires a small set of labeled data with the availability of a large set of unlabeled data.
 Nonetheless, it is still challenging for most existing SSL methods to achieve high performance with a small training set.

 ### Technical Motivations
+- Previous works on **Domain Adaptation**: adapting a model trained with annotated heart MRI to segment heart CT images.
+  - To alleviate the performance gap between the two domains, a widely-used method is to fine-tune the pre-trained models with target domains.
+- Previous works on **Supervised Domain Adaptation**: adapting a model trained with a source domain to a target domain.
 ### Contributions
 - Reduce the annotation cost and overcome the problem of limited training images in a target domain, the authors proposed to leverage a dataset for training.
 They poposed CS-CADA as a generalization of existing semi-supervised and domain adaptation methods.
 - The authors adopted Domain-Specific Batch Normalization to deal with domain shift between the two domains while transferiing knowledge of similar anatomical structures.